BryanHo99/little-teyvat/README.md

 This app is not affiliated with or endorsed by miHoYo.
 Genshin Impact and its respective materials are trademarks and properties belonging to miHoYo.

+For technical information on development, refer to the `README` in `lib`.

 ## Features
 - [X] Character Information
 - [ ] Weapon Information